Martha Bergmark: Early life, education, and family

-Berkman earned a degree from Oberlin College.

-Bergmark obtained a Juris Doctor degree from University of Michigan Law School in 1973.
+Bergmark earned a degree from Oberlin College.
+She obtained a Juris Doctor degree from University of Michigan Law School in 1973.
 While in law school Bergmark participated in the first law school clinic at the University of Michigan.
 As a law student, Bergmark worked as a Reginald Heber Smith Fellow at North Mississippi Rural Legal Services, Mississippi's first civil legal aid organization, and the Community Legal Services.
-Only five percent of her classmates were women.

 Bergmark met Elliott Andalman, her future husband, while in law school.
-They have two sons together, Aaron Samuel Andalman and David Andalman.

-Her son, David Andalman, wrote and co-directed the movie "American Milkshake,” that was selected for the Sundance Film Festival in 2013.
+They have two sons, Aaron Samuel Andalman and David Andalman.
+Her son, David Andalman, wrote and co-directed American Milkshake, which was selected for the Sundance Film Festival in 2013.
 The low budget independent comedy about race, class and basketball in 1990s was produced out of Bergmark's family house on Montgomery Avenue in Takoma Park, Maryland.

 Career

 Early years in Mississippi

 In 1973, after Bergmark graduated from law school, she returned to Michigan to established a civil rights and poverty law practice.
-With her husband Elliott Andalman and two other graduates from the University of Michigan Law School, Michael Adelman and Allison Steiner, Bergmark established a "legal collective" in Hattiesburg, Mississippi that offered both civil and criminal legal service.

-In 1978 when federal funds were enlarged by United States President Jimmy Carter's administration, she left the law practice to found the Southeast Mississippi Legal Services in a nine county area.
+With her husband and two other graduates from the University of Michigan Law School, Michael Adelman and Allison Steiner, Bergmark established a "legal collective" in Hattiesburg, Mississippi that offered both civil and criminal legal service.
+In 1978, when federal funds were enlarged by United States President Jimmy Carter's administration, she left the law practice to found the Southeast Mississippi Legal Services in a nine county area.
 Bergmark was the organizations founding executive director.

 Early years in Washington, DC

 In 1987, Bergmark relocated to Washington DC where she was civil division director and then as senior vice president for programs of the National Legal Aid and Defender Association.
 Bergmark was the director of Project for the Future of Equal Justice.

-Later she was the executive vice president and president of the Legal Services Corporation which advocates for and administers federal funding for legal aid programs throughout the United States.
+Later, she was the executive vice president and president of the Legal Services Corporation which advocates for and administers federal funding for legal aid programs throughout the United States.